-Employees delivering food must, at all times, wear their face covering / mask and wash their hands immediately after.
+Employees delivering food must, at all times, wear their visor and wash their hands immediately after.

 Guests Failing to Restrict their Movement

 If an existing guest(s) is not restricting movement as outlined, the General Manager of the property should contact them to remind them of their obligations to do so.